 - Investors can reinvest their funds in other deals or choose to withdraw the money from the account.

-Crowdestates does not charge investors any loan setup, due-diligence or annual account operation fees.
-All interest accrued on the loan is passed to the investors.
+Crowdestates does not currently charge investors any loan setup, due-diligence or annual account operation fees.
 If you wish to exit your loan prior to maturity you will charged an exit fee.

-Crowdestates are remunerated through fees chargeable to borrowers, with no costs incurred by investors.
-These fees will be 6% - 15% of the loan raised or a margin of 2% on the interest rate charged to the borrower.
+Crowdestates are remunerated through fees chargeable to borrowers.
+These fees will be either 4% of the loan raised or a margin of 2% on the interest rate charged to the borrower.

 Please read more about the risks of lending money here.